zchee/neovim-wiki/Development-tips.md

     gdb -q -n -ex bt -batch ./build/bin/nvim <path/to/core> > backtrace.txt

+If `-ex` does not work, use `tee` to save the output of `gdb` session:

+    gdb build/bin/nvim /cores/core.74533 2>&1 | tee backtrace.txt

+- `thread apply all bt` may be necessary because Neovim is multi-threaded.
+- `thread apply all bt full` shows richer (full) information.

 ### Backtrace (OSX)

 If `nvim` crashes on OSX, you can easily see the backtrace in Console.app (under "User Diagnostic Reports").